-Staff finds that four of the six communities where these projects are located meet the criteria for high-risk communities since they meet both the environmental and demographic standards.
+Staff finds that both communities where these projects are located meet the criteria for high-risk communities since they meet both the environmental and demographic standards.
 In Table 3, a bold number followed by an asterisk () indicates categories that exceed a given EJ indicator threshold.
 A city/county name in bold, followed by a dagger (†), indicates a high-risk community.